-How many of you have been inspired to visit a new place just because you saw it in a movie?
+Have you ever been inspired to visit a new place just because you saw it in a movie?
 Movies have a way of bringing the world to our TV sets.
 They can be inspiring, they can be motivational, and they can make us want to go out and explore the world.
-Here are 15 of the best travel movies to inspire your wanderlust.
+Here are 20 of the best travel movies to inspire your wanderlust.

 I am going to start with our favorite movie on this list.
 The Secret Life of Walter Mitty is brilliant in so many ways.

 The Secret Life of Walter Mitty | Best Travel Movies